 Do you bruise more easily than others?
 If so, you may have a problem with your platelets, disk-shaped cell fragments that help stop bleeding.
-A mean platelet volume (MPV) test can determine your platelet function, size, and activity.
-Higher or lower MPV levels may be a sign of bleeding disorders or bone marrow disease.
+A mean platelet volume (MPV) test can help determine your platelet size and activity.
+Higher or lower MPV may be a sign of bleeding disorders or bone marrow disease.
 Read on to learn more about what an MPV blood test can reveal about your health.

 When your platelets are not working properly, you may have an increased risk of bleeding and bruising.

 To find out what’s going on, in addition to a standard platelet test that checks the number of platelets in your blood, your doctor may also order a mean platelet volume (MPV) test, which measures the average size of platelets (thrombocytes).
 If more platelets are being produced in the body, their average size will usually increase as well.
 This test can offer insight into your overall platelet function and activity.

 Platelets are tiny cell fragments that are formed from budding off of very large cells in the bone marrow called megakaryocytes .

 Once platelets are in the bloodstream, they live for about 8 to 10 days and are then destroyed.
 Around a third of all platelets are stored in the spleen .

 The main function of platelets is to prevent excessive bleeding when we are injured.
 When you cut yourself, for example, platelets stick together to plug the site of injury.
 Other clotting factors are then recruited to the scene to prevent further bleeding .

 But platelets are not just the “band-aids” of the circulatory system.
 Recent studies show that they also contribute to inflammation, defend against microbes, release growth factors to assist in wound healing, and help form new blood vessels .